 Free school meals and extra support for your child

-Your child can get free school meals if you receive one of the following benefits:
+Your child can get free school meals if your combined annual household income is below £16,190 (as assessed by HMRC) and you get one of the following benefits:

 - the guaranteed element of state pension credit